neo4j-partners/mini-hands-on-lab-neo4j-and-vertex-ai/Lab 2 - Vertex AI AutoML with GDS/README.md

 ![](images/11-clone.png)

 Let's start by firing up a notebook.
 Click on the new "mini-hands-on-lab-neo4j-and-vertex-ai" in the file explorer.
-Drill down to Lab 2 and open the `1_create_embedding.ipynb` notebook.
+Drill down to Lab 2 and open the [p1-graph-loading.ipynb](p1-graph-loading.ipynb) notebook.
 Start up a Python kernel and work through that noteboook!

+Once you are done with this notebook, proceed to [p2-graph-feature-eng.ipynb](p2-graph-feature-eng.ipynb) and [p3-vertexai-automl.ipynb](p3-vertexai-automl.ipynb)

 ![](images/12-kernel.png)